DanteDT/pmd/popup-notes/conformant/README.md

   *  `AND-Lithium`
   *  `<dc:subject>Android 17, Lithium 0.24</dc:subject>`

-It does not work for some OS-Software combinations like
+It may not work for some OS-Software combinations like
 * Android-Readera
 * Kobo Libra Colour